Granulate

 Series B in 2011

-DynamicOps is a provider of virtual infrastructure and lifecycle management software solutions based in Burlington, MA.
-The company offers its Operations Virtualization platform, which enables enterprises to efficiently adapt to market changes by transforming existing IT infrastructure into on-demand private and public cloud services within days.
-This platform allows organizations to tailor their cloud experience by integrating existing processes and easily swapping technologies, thus creating a customized, multi-vendor solution.
-Key offerings include the DynamicOps Cloud Automation Center, which streamlines the management of IT services across a shared multi-tenant cloud environment, and the Virtual Resource Manager, which automates IT service delivery.
-Additionally, DynamicOps provides solutions for server provisioning, desktop provisioning, and lab management, empowering enterprise IT to develop next-generation cloud services.
+DynamicOps is a privately held company based in Burlington, MA, specializing in virtual infrastructure and lifecycle management software solutions.
+Its Operations Virtualization platform enables enterprises to swiftly adapt to market changes by transforming existing IT infrastructure into on-demand private and public cloud services within days.
+The company offers the DynamicOps Cloud Automation Center, which streamlines the management of IT services, ensuring end-to-end governance and self-service capabilities.
+This platform allows organizations to customize their cloud experience by integrating existing processes and utilizing a multi-vendor technology approach.
+Additionally, DynamicOps provides tools such as the Virtual Resource Manager for IT service automation, along with solutions for server and desktop provisioning and lab management, empowering businesses to efficiently develop and manage next-generation cloud services.

 Adaptivity